 Essay on Allama Iqbal in English

 Iqbal is regarded as the Shair-e-Mashriq.
 He is also called Mufakkir-e-Pakistan and Hakeem-ul-Ummat.
 The Pakistan government officially named him a “national poet”.
-In India he is also remembered as the author of the popular song Saare Jahaan Se Achcha.
+In India, he is also remembered as the author of the popular song Saare Jahaan Se Achcha.
 His grandparents were Kashmiri Pandits, the Brahmins of the Sapru clan from Kashmir who converted to Islam.
 Mother of Allama Muhammad Iqbal who died on 9 November 1914.
 Iqbal’s father named as Sheikh Noor Muhammad was a tailor as not much educated but a religious man.

 He finished with the Master of Arts degree in 1899 as initiated his career as a reader of Arabic at Oriental College and shortly was selected as a junior professor of philosophy at Government College Lahore.
 In 1908, Iqbal returned from England and joined the same college again as a professor of philosophy and English literature.
-In the same period Iqbal began practicing law at Chief Court Lahore.
+In the same period, Iqbal began practicing law at Chief Court Lahore.
 He hence became an active member of Anjuman-e-Himayat-e-Islam.
-In 1919, he became the general secretary of the same organisation.
-He was deeply influenced by Western philosophers such as Friedrich Nietzsche, Henri Bergson and Goethe.
+In 1919, he became the general secretary of the same organization.
+He was deeply influenced by Western philosophers such as Friedrich Nietzsche, Henri Bergson, and Goethe.

 Essay On Allama Iqbal on 300 Words: